ropable/foundation_postgres/maintenance.md

 # Show the size of a table:
 SELECT pg_size_pretty(pg_relation_size('tablename'));
 # Show autovacuum parameters:
-SELECT name, settings FROM pg_settings WHERE name LIKE 'autovacuum%';
+SELECT name, setting FROM pg_settings WHERE name LIKE 'autovacuum%';
 ```

 The ``VACUUM`` command has a command line executable called